h1tokiri/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- Use 'npm start' in terminal to initiate the application.
+- Use `npm start` in terminal to initiate the application.

 ## Updated Fixes